Student Resources

 3. Taxi

-Taxis are comfortable and especially handy if you want to go to places not accessible by the bus or MRT.
-You can hail a taxi by the roadside at most places, or by queuing for one at taxi stands found at most shopping malls, hotels and tourist attractions.
+Taxis are comfortable and especially handy if you want to go to places not accessible by bus or MRT.
+You can hail a taxi by the roadside at most places, or by queuing for one at taxi stands found at most shopping malls, hotels, and tourist attractions.

 What to pack to study abroad in Singapore?

-Due to its geographical location and maritime exposure, Singapore’s climate is characterised by uniform temperature and pressure, high humidity and abundant rainfall.
+Due to its geographical location and maritime exposure, Singapore’s climate is characterized by uniform temperature and pressure, high humidity, and abundant rainfall.
 April is the warmest month, January is the coolest month and November is the wettest month.

 • Light day-to-day clothing